 Duncan has acted for multinational corporations and high net worth individuals based in Korea, Indonesia, China, India, Russia, Denmark, South Africa, the Middle East, Australia, the US and the UK.
 He represents clients in a broad array of industries, including private equity and financial services, energy and resources, manufacturing, infrastructure, and intellectual property.

-In 2018, Chambers & Partners notes Duncan’s “meticulous, detail-oriented approach”, and quotes a client as saying that, as an advocate, Duncan “commanded the stage and was a real star”.
-In 2019, it quotes interviewees as describing him as “very bright, hard-working and personable”, “quick, reactive and co-operative” and appreciates that “he always grasps the key issues”.
-Who’s Who Legal named Duncan a “future leader” in international arbitration.
-In 2016, it noted that he “stands out in Australia, and is feted for his ‘immediate and complete grasp of technical issues’”, and in 2017, it said that he “boasts a strong practice in Asia and is highlighted as ‘a very impressive young partner’”.
+In 2018, Chambers & Partners noted Duncan’s “meticulous, detail-oriented approach”, and quoted a client as saying that, as an advocate, Duncan “commanded the stage and was a real star”.
+In 2019, it quoted interviewees as describing him as “very bright, hard-working and personable”, “quick, reactive and co-operative” and appreciates that “he always grasps the key issues”.
+In 2021, it noted his “very sharp legal mind” and described him as “a pleasure to work with.”

 Duncan also sits as arbitrator; and is a Fellow of the Australian Centre for International Commercial Arbitration (ACICA), a member of the HKIAC’s List of Arbitrators, and a member of the KCAB’s Panel of International Arbitrators.
 He also regularly publishes and lectures on topical issues in commercial and investment treaty arbitration around the region, including advocacy.